uniprank/ngx-scrollspy/README.md

 ```

 Finally, you can use ngx-scrollspy in your Angular project (NOT AngularJS).
-It is recommended to instantiate `ScrollSpyService` in the bootstrap of your application and to never add it to the "providers" property of your components, this way you will keep it as a singleton.
+It is recommended to instantiate `ScrollSpyService` in the bootstrap of your application and do never add it to the "providers" property of your components, this way you will keep it as a singleton.
 If you add it to the "providers" property of a component it will instantiate a new instance of the service that won't be initialized.

 ```js